gotthardp/lorawan-server/doc/Backends.md

  * *Name* and *Password/Key* for plain authentication
  * *User Certificate* and *Private Key* if SSL authentication is needed

-To include node-specific attributes the published and consumed topic may include following patterns:
+To include node-specific attributes the Published and Received Topic may include following patterns:
  * `{deveui}` that matches the DevEUI of the node
  * `{devaddr}` that matches the DevAddr of the node
  * `{group}` that matches the node group

+The Received Topic may also include the `#` (hash), which matches zero or more characters, including any '/' delimiters.
+It can be used to ignore the leading or training characters in the topic.

 If the Connector is *Enabled* and a *Subscribe* topic is defined the server will automatically connect to the MQTT broker and subscribe this topic.